Bivash2001/sillymotion/README.txt

 -----------------------------------------
    WHAT'S NEW IN v1.2
 -----------------------------------------
+- 🖼️ Logo Added – SillyMotion now displays a new PNG logo at the top of the interface, replacing the old text title.
 - 🖱️ Draggable Frames – Reorder your frames directly in the timeline by dragging and dropping.
 - 👻 Onion Skinning (Multi-Layer) – Overlay previous and/or next frames on top of your live camera feed to help align movement more precisely.
 - 🌙 Dark Mode – A sleek dark theme to make animating easier on the eyes.